These S’mores Cookie Bars are sticky sweet. Marshmallow fluff and chocolate are sandwiched between two cookie layers for the ultimate cookie bar!

 - Finally, using a spoon or cookie scoop, scoop small balls of dough onto the marshmallow layer.
 Using the back of your spoon, or with your fingers, flatten the dough balls down so that most of the marshmallow layer is covered.
 Sprinkle the 2 tbsp of graham cracker crumbs over this cookie layer and gently press in.

-- Bake for approximately 30 minutes, or until golden brown.
+- Bake: Bake for approximately 30 minutes, or until golden brown.
 Allow to cool before cutting into slices.

 I suggest cutting these bars after they have completely cooled for a better slice (preferably in the refrigerator.)
 However, if you’re looking for the gooeyness as pictured, then allow to cool for about an hour at room temperature before slicing.
 Remember, you can always microwave one of these bars to achieve that gooey, melted chocolate goodness again.